Abdulrehmanba01/Abdulrehmanba01.github.io/ICG Auth API.md

 #### Responses

-For vieweing the response body, you need to download the text file.
+For viewing the response body, you need to download the text file.

 #### Response body-Text File
 {